OpenVisualCloud/Media-Communications-Mesh/tests/validation/README.md

 ### Media Proxy hugepages requirement

-To meet Media Proxy hugepages requirement, as super user, add a number >10 to each of the files:
+To meet Media Proxy hugepages requirement, as a super user, add a number >10 to each of the files:
 ```shell
 /sys/kernel/mm/hugepages/hugepages-1048576kB/nr_hugepages
 /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages